Annecd/new_os/Roles/OS/YourDailyWorkflow.md

 https://basecamp.com/2980772/people/12395816/outstanding_todos

 ### Step 2
-All those tickets assigned to this Admin Role are "open todos" (or to-do list), those are the tasks to execute on a daily bases.
+All those tickets assigned to this Admin Role are "open todos" (or to-do list), those are the tasks to execute on a daily basis.

 ### Step 3
 If you see todos that are open, assign it to you